top of page

 The Karree list is the one in bold type, pages 130-140.

-The handwriting suggests the author is not Threlkeld.
-Besides, there appears to be no record of Threlkeld having anything to do with Port Essington or Port Raffles, which are in the Northern Territory.
-Port Essington was an early settlement on the Coburg Peninsula in the far north of the Northern territory, and Raffles Bay—not Port Raffles—was nearby.
-Example
+Besides the handwriting suggesting that the author is not Threlkeld, there appears to be no record of Threlkeld having ever visited or had anything to do with Port Essington or Port Raffles.
+Port Essington was an early settlement on the Coburg Peninsula in the far north of the Northern Territory, while Raffles Bay—not Port Raffles—was nearby.

 Sentences_3.png